Augmented Reality 20' Shipping Container 3D Model

 SAFE HANDLING INSTRUCTIONS

 A sticker or plate to identify such things as High Cube containers, hazardous cargo, or other such labels.
-High Cube containers will also have yellow decals at the top of the frame on each end, to make the extended height more noticable.
+High Cube shipping containers will also have yellow decals at the top of the frame on each end, to make the extended height more noticeable.
+High Cube containers have an outside height of 9'6" (one foot taller than standard shipping containers, which are 8'6" tall).

 LOCKING RODS & HANDLES

-Metal rods, bolted to the exterior of the container door and frame, that seal the door tightly when twisted closed and clasped.
+Locking rods are bolted to the exterior of the shipping container cargo doors and frame, that seal the door tightly when twisted closed and clasped.
 A broken or bent locking rod can mean that a door won't seal properly.
-We guarantee doors will seal on every container we sell.
+We guarantee doors will seal on every shipping container we sell, but it's always a good idea to grease the hinges and make sure the door frame is square.

 CONTAINER ID NUMBER

-Each container has a unique ID, with the first three letters representing the owner (registered with the Bureau International des Containers "BIC"), followed by a "U" and then six more digits.
+Each shipping container has a unique identification number.
+The first three letters represent the container owner (registered with the Bureau International des Containers "BIC"), and those are followed by a "U" for dry containers, and then six more numerical digits for the unit number.
 The 7th number is a "check digit" used by calculating the value of each letter and number in the ID.
 Check your check digit with BIC.

 SIZE & CAPACITY SPECS

-Each of the cargo doors is fully surrounded by a rubber gasket.
-The gasket allows the steel doors to be shut tightly to prevent both weather getting into the the container and cargo from spilling out if the freight shifts or pallets fail during transport.
-Good gaskets are essential to a container being wind/water tight.
+Each of the shipping container cargo doors is fully surrounded by a rubber gasket.
+The gasket allows the steel doors to be shut tightly to prevent both weather getting into the the container.
+It also helps keep cargo from spilling out if the freight shifts or pallets fail during transport.
+Good gaskets are essential to a cargo container being wind/water tight.
+Cargo door gaskets are covered by our 1-year warranty.

 How Do you Buy 20' Shipping Containers?